Benefit of Car Liens When Filing Bankruptcy

 How a Lien on Your Car Impacts Chapter 7 Bankruptcy

-In most Chapter 7 bankruptcy cases, the debtor’s car is exempt from liquidation if you can continue to make payments.
-If you cannot continue to pay for the car, Chapter 7 bankruptcy rules allow you to surrender the car and eliminate all of the debt owed for it, including any deficiency balance.
+In most Chapter 7 bankruptcy cases, a vehicle can be retained by the debtor if it is exempt and vehicle loan payments are made pursuant to the contract.
+If you cannot continue to pay for the car, Chapter 7 bankruptcy rules allow you to surrender the vehicle and eliminate all of the debt owed for it, including any deficiency balance.

 The Chapter 7 discharge wipes out your obligation to pay qualifying debts.
-This means the lender or creditor cannot later sue you to collect the debt and cannot garnish your wages or take money out of your bank account through a court-ordered lien.
+This means the lender or creditor cannot later sue you to collect the debt and cannot execute on a money judgment.

-There are two ways to keep a car in a Chapter 7 bankruptcy case: reaffirm the loan or redeem the car.
+There are three ways to keep a car in a Chapter 7 bankruptcy case: reaffirm the loan, redeem the car, or “retain and pay.”

 To reaffirm the loan, you sign a new contract to pay the remainder of the loan.
 This requires you to demonstrate to the lender and the Bankruptcy Court that you are capable of making the payments.